agas0077/mesto4withServer/README.md

 # mesto4withServer
 Hi, my name is Andrey and this is my first project on GH.
 Now, is has become a repository just for server for my project mesto4 (check in my repos).

+### How to use
+To user this server, use _npm run start_

 ### Version
-The current version is __2.1.0__
+The current version is __2.3.0__

 ### Techs
 In this project I used such technologies as Node.js, Express, EsLint, Body-Parser, MongoBD, Mongoose etc. For all techs used in the project check package.json .